 MA, Case Western Reserve University

-3: Bell E, Racine É, Chiasson P, Dufourcq-Brana M, Dunn LB, Fins JJ, Ford PJ, Glannon W, Lipsman N, Macdonald ME, McAndrews MP, Mathews DJH.
-(2014) Beyond Consent In Research: Revisiting Vulnerability In Deep Brain Stimulation For Psychiatric Disorders.
-Cambridge Quarterly of Healthcare Ethics.
+- Bell E, Racine É, Chiasson P, Dufourcq-Brana M, Dunn LB, Fins JJ, Ford PJ, Glannon W, Lipsman N, Macdonald ME, McAndrews MP, Mathews DJH.
+Beyond Consent in Research: Revisiting Vulnerability in Deep Brain Stimulation for Psychiatric Disorders.
+Camb Q of Healthc Ethics.
 14 Jul 2014.
-23(3), 361-8.
+23(3): 361-8.
+PMID: 24865371.